dsnarne/adaptive_sound/README.md

 # Tuneshift - Real-Time Adaptive Music Generation

 Tuneshift is a full-stack AI-powered application that generates personalized background music in real-time based on the content you're reading on your screen.
-By combining modern web technologies with specialized AI services, we achieve sub-12-second latency from screen capture to music playback.
+By combining modern web technologies with specialized AI services (Cerebras, Suno, Modal), we achieve sub-12-second latency from screen capture to music playback.

 ## 🎵 Features